This post may contain affiliate links. Please read our disclosure policy.

 - Once it’s melted, you can dip each peanut butter ball into the chocolate and allow to set.

 - Be sure to add the confectioners’ sugar slowly so that you get the proper texture.
 You want it to be firm enough to form a ball, but not too thick that it crumbles.

-- How to store buckeye balls?
-If they last long enough to have leftovers, you can store them in an airtight container at room temperature for about a week or in the freezer for a couple months.
+- Storage: If they last long enough to have leftovers, you can store them in an airtight container at room temperature for about a week or in the freezer for a couple months.

 - 9 ounces semi sweet chocolate chips

 - In a large bowl, mix together peanut butter, butter, and vanilla until completely smooth.

 - One cup at a time, add powdered sugar.
 Start by mixing with a spoon and then mix with hands to form a thick dough.
 For the last cup of powdered sugar, be sure to add it slowly one heaping spoonful at a time until you reach your desired consistency.

 - Shape tablespoon sized balls and roll them smooth in between your hands.
 Set on parchment lined baking sheet.
 Refrigerate for two hours for freeze for at least 15 minutes.

 - In a medium sized bowl, combine chocolate and remaining butter and microwave at half power in one minute increments, stirring each time, until everything has melted and is completely smooth.